isomerpages/govtech-gobusiness-main/_run-and-grow/licences-and-permits/about.md

 Most businesses need licences and permits for different business activities.
 With GoBusiness, you can find out which ones you need, before applying for and managing them.

+{% include licencing-sneakpeak.html title="Get a sneak peark of our new licensing portal" url="https://go.gov.sg/gobiz-uxresearch"%}

 {% include overview.html anchorlinks=site.data.ov002-licence %}

 ----